-It’s really ironic that some of the dirtiest products in our homes are the ones we use to clean our homes.
+It’s really ironic that some of the dirtiest and most dangerous chemicals in our homes are the ones we use to clean our homes.
 And what do I mean by dirty?

 Toxins.
 Those nasty chemicals lurking in our cabinets that have really scary side effects that are dangerous to our families.

 One of the main ways toxic household cleaners can be hazardous to our health is when these chemicals are breathed in through our lungs.
 This can happen by spraying aerosol sprays or simply by using cleaners that give off strong toxic fumes.

 The second way we get exposed to toxic chemicals is when they’re wiped and/or mopped onto our home’s surfaces.
 Cleaners can leave microscopic particles on our countertops, floors, bathtubs, sinks, and even dishes through our dish detergent and soaps.

 Switching to non-toxic cleaning options is easier than you may think.
 Here are simple baby steps to becoming a toxin-free home.